 Phentermine: Safe & Effective Weight Loss Pill for More than 65 years!

-Phentermine is a safe and effective appetite suppressant which has FDA approval since 1959.
+Phentermine is a safe and effective weight loss pill which has FDA approval since 1959.
 Although it’s a controlled substance, it’s safe, effective and easily found and the most commonly prescribed weight loss drug.
+The weight loss is due to marked decrease in appetite and feeling of satiety.
 The long history of successful use attests to the safety and efficacy of the medication.
-With over 70 million prescriptions written over the past 60 years in the US alone, it has proven to be a safe and effective weight loss medication.
+With over 70 million prescriptions written over the past 60 years in the US alone, it has proven safe and effective weight loss medication.
 Since 2007 about 4 million prescriptions for phentermine are written each year.
 This ranks phentermine in the top 300 medications prescribed in the US. it’s two dimensional structure resembles amphetamine which leads to confusion on some internet blog posts.
 Individuals without experience often confuse the two drugs.
-Phentermine is not amphetamine and remains the safest, most effective treatment for obesity.
+Phentermine is safe and effective weight loss pill, it is not amphetamine and remains the most effective treatment for obesity.
 Hundreds of studies and reports have found that blood pressure and heart rate are not affected by phentermine.
 Although, it was approved for 12 weeks, off-label use has extended it’s usefulness for many more weeks.
 The strongest version of phentermine is Adipex while the weakest and newest version(FDA approved in 2016 is Lomaira.

 Early Studies on Phentermine/ Adipex

-The first long term study was released in 1968.
+The first long term study showing phentermine is a safe and effective weight loss pill was released in 1968.
 It reported on 108 obese women treated for more than 8 months.
-An average weight loss of 13% was found on phentermine and the only side effects noted were dry mouth, insomnia, and constipation all which proved unimportant. https://www.ncbi.nlm.nih.gov/pubmed/4969672, https://www.ncbi.nlm.nih.gov/pubmed/4889477
+An average weight loss of 13% was found on phentermine and the only side effects noted included dry mouth, insomnia, and constipation all which proved unimportant. https://www.ncbi.nlm.nih.gov/pubmed/4969672, https://www.ncbi.nlm.nih.gov/pubmed/4889477

-The first re-evaluation after approval in 1959 was in 1973 when the FDA evaluated all drugs for not only safety but effectiveness.
+The first re-evaluation after approval in 1959 was in 1973 when the FDA evaluated all DIET drugs for not only safety but effectiveness.
 It passed all the tests.
-After the phen/fen crisis in 1997, the FDA re-evaluated phentermine.
-The culprit was found to be fenfluramine (the 2nd fen in phen/fen.)
+After the Phen/fen crisis in 1997, the FDA re-evaluated phentermine.
+The culprit was fenfluramine (the 2nd fen in Phen/fen.)
 Since then there have been no reports of phentermine causing hypertension or valvular heart disease.

 Phentermine in Combination with Topiramate is called Qsymia